 Create a haunted (dog or cat) house designed especially for puppers and kitties to play around in.

 To play DIY Hoppy Haunted House:

 - Designate an enclosed area for your Haunted House.
 To do so, you can use an EliteField 2-Door Soft-Sided Dog & Cat Playpen or the IRIS 6-Panel Plastic Exercise Dog Playpen.
-Or, section off a part of your home using a walk-through gate, like this one from Carlson Pet Products, where dogs and cats can go to chill when they need a break from the excitement.
+Or, section off a part of your home using a walk-through gate where dogs and cats can go to chill when they need a break from the excitement.

 - Decorate the space with your favorite cat and dog toys, like tennis balls, kitty wands and more.
 Or, design your own spooky decor using cat and dog-safe materials.